What Does it Take to Be a Farm or Ranch Manager?

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

-- Pig Farmer
+- Poultry Farmer

-- Poultry Hatchery Manager
+- Feedlot Manager

-Are There Job Opportunities for Farm and Ranch Managers?
+Job Outlook for Farm and Ranch Managers

 The states with the most job growth for Farm or Ranch Manager are Oregon, Nevada, and Massachusetts.
 Watch out if you plan on working in South Carolina, California, or Hawaii.
 These states have the worst job growth for this type of profession.